deadlydog/VS.DiffAllFiles/docs/Contributing/SupportingNewVisualStudioVersions.md

 Here are the steps taken to add Visual Studio 2019 support to Diff All Files:

+1. Make sure there are no pending changes, and do a `git clean -xfd` to remove all temp files.
 1. Copy the `VS.DiffAllFiles.VS2017` project directory, and name it `VS.DiffAllFiles.VS2019`.
 1. Change all file names with `2017` to `2019`.
 1. Add the new 2019 project to the solution in Visual Studio, and let VS upgrade it if necessary.